Environmental Science

 Introduction

-The push and pull technology is the strategy that is being used for the long period of time.
-This technique comprises of controlling the agricultural pests that are repellent by the push plants (Pretty and Williams, 2015, p.24).
-These are also known as the trap pull plants.
-For instance, if one talks about the cereal crops, such as maize and sorghum, they are often infested by the stem borers.
-What really happens is that the grass that is planted around the perimeter of the crop is attracted by the insects and the same thing is being used to make sure that the pests are trapped.
+The push and pull technology is the strategy that has been used for a long period of time.
+This technique comprises controlling the agricultural pests that are repellent by the push plants (Pretty and Williams, 2015, p.24).
+These are also known as trap-pull plants.
+For instance, if one talks about the cereal crops, such as maize and sorghum, they are often infested by stem borers.
+What really happens is that the grass that is planted around the perimeter of the crop is attracted by the insects, and the same thing is being used to make sure that the pests are trapped.
 The technology development was carried out at the International Centre of Insect Physiology and Ecology (Pretty and Williams, 2015, p.24).
-The Rothamsted research United Kingdom was the one who assisted during the whole process and was national partner as well.
-The approach’s main premises are the reliance on the combination of the crops that are supposed to be planted around along with the lines of the maize and sorghum (Pretty and Williams, 2015, p.24).
+The Rothamsted Research United Kingdom was the one who assisted during the whole process and was a national partner as well.
+The approach’s main premise is the reliance on the combination of the crops that are supposed to be planted around along the lines of maize and sorghum (Pretty and Williams, 2015, p.24).

-The domestic as well as the wild grasses both can go a long way when it comes to the crop protection as they seem to attract and trap the stem borers (Pretty and Williams, 2015, p.24).
-The grasses are planted in the border around the maize.
+Domestic as well as wild grasses can go a long way when it comes to crop protection, as they seem to attract and trap the stem borers (Pretty and Williams, 2015, p.24).
+The grasses are planted on the border around the maize.
 What these grasses tend to do is that they allow for the push and pull strategy (Koumoundouros et al. 2016, p.25).
 The other thing that happens is that they tend to serve as the borers of the natural enemies of the crops.
-The good trap crop is the one that includes the well known grasses such as the Napier grass, or the infamous Sudan grass.
+A good trap crop is one that includes well-known grasses such as Napier grass or the infamous Sudan grass.
 The Napier grass is an important determinant of the way it is being used due to the fact that how the defense against the pets is supposed to be carried out (Hara et al. 2013, p.339).
-Once they are being attacked by the borer larva, they tend to secrete the sticky substance against which the physical traps are being setup.
+Once they are attacked by the borer larva, they tend to secrete the sticky substance against which the physical traps are being set up.
 Now, if one talks about the push that is provided by the intercropping of the schemes that are provided by the plants.
-These plants emit chemicals, and these chemicals tend to repel the stem borer the moths.
+These plants emit chemicals, and these chemicals tend to repel the stem borer of the moths.

-Then these moths away from the main crop as well as maize and sorghum which are the best can be done in this regard.
-These plants have the repellant properties which are related to the species that are the part of leguminous genus Disodium (Pretty and Williams, 2015, p.24).
-The Disodium is then planted in between the rows of the maize as well as sorghum (Hagiwara et al. 2017, p.223).
-One of the key things that is involved during the course of the push and pull technology is that how the behavior modifying stimuli is going to be used during the course of the whole process.
-It talks about the way manipulation of the distribution as well as the abundance of the stem borers is supposedly carried out.
+Then, these moths away from the main crop, as well as maize and sorghum, which are the best, can be done in this regard.
+These plants have repellant properties that are related to the species that are part of the leguminous genus Disodium (Pretty and Williams, 2015, p.24).
+The Disodium is then planted in between the rows of maize as well as sorghum (Hagiwara et al. 2017, p.223).
+One of the key things that are involved during the course of the push and pull technology is how the behavior-modifying stimuli are going to be used during the course of the whole process.
+It talks about the way manipulation of the distribution, as well as the abundance of the stem borers, is supposedly carried out.

-There are some beneficial insects as well if one talk about the management of the stem borer pests is being carried out (Pretty and Williams, 2015, p.24).
-These concepts are based on the in depth understanding of the way chemical ecology is supposed to be shared (Pretty and Williams, 2015, p.24).
-Then comes some other aspects such as the way plant and plant or insect to plant interactions is supposed to be carried out.
-Now, if one takes about the way Gravidstemborer are working, what happens is that females are going to be repelled by the main.
-At the same time, they are also attracted towards the trap crop (Pretty and Williams, 2015, p.24).
-Specially speaking about the Napier grass and the attractive volatile compounds that are trapped due to these plants.
-There is also an increase of about 100 fold in the total amount for the said time period (Pretty and Williams, 2015, p.24).
+There are some beneficial insects as well if one talks about the management of stem borer pests is being carried out (Pretty and Williams, 2015, p.24).
+These concepts are based on an in-depth understanding of the way chemical ecology is supposed to be shared (Pretty and Williams, 2015, p.24).
+Then comes some other aspects, such as the way plant and plant or insect-to-plant interactions are supposed to be carried out.
+Now, if one takes about the way Gravidstemborers are working, what happens is that females are going to be repelled by the main.
+At the same time, they are also attracted to the trap crop (Pretty and Williams, 2015, p.24).
+Especially speaking about the Napier grass and the attractive volatile compounds that are trapped due to these plants.
+There is also an increase of about 100-fold in the total amount for the said time period (Pretty and Williams, 2015, p.24).

 The production of these compounds is happening during the nightfall.
-Specially speaking the first hour during the course of the nightfall is the one that is extremely crucial (Kurokura et al. 2014, p.273).
+Especially speaking, the first hour during the course of nightfall is the one that is extremely crucial (Kurokura et al. 2014, p.273).
 It allows the stem borer to make sure that they are locating the host plants in the appropriate manner (Pretty and Williams, 2015, p.24).
-Thus the technique has been deemed very effective when it comes to the pest control (Guo et al. 2016, p.19).
-There is increasing consensus among the researchers to make sure that this technique can be used in the aquatic animals.
-The key fact that is needed to be taken into the consideration is the fact that how the food security is going to be provided (Pretty and Williams, 2015, p.24).
-The push and pull parasite control, if it is allowing greater degree of freedom in terms of the food security (Guillou et al. 2015, p.351).
+Thus, the technique has been deemed very effective when it comes to pest control (Guo et al. 2016, p.19).
+There is increasing consensus among researchers to make sure that this technique can be used in aquatic animals.
+The key fact that needs to be taken into consideration is the fact that how food security is going to be provided (Pretty and Williams, 2015, p.24).
+The push-and-pull parasite control if it is allowing a greater degree of freedom in terms of food security (Guillou et al. 2015, p.351).

-One of the key things that are needed to be look at with respect to the push and pull paradise control is that understanding is needed to be developed with regards to the way this technology works (Balmford et al. 2014, p.15).
-Once the basic understanding of this technology is developed, the next thing that is needed to be done is to have an idea that how this technology can be implemented in some other pest control methods (Balmford et al. 2014, p.15).
-The core essence of this research is that whether the push and pull parasite control is going to be effective in the aquatic environment (Balmford et al. 2014, p.15).
-The key method that is being used is that how the technology is going to be implemented at the larval stage (Balmford et al. 2014, p.15).
-The problem at the moment is that there is not much innovation with regards to the way maintenance of the aqua culture is being done (Balmford et al. 2014, p.15).
+One of the key things that needs to be looked at with respect to the push and pull paradise control is that understanding needs to be developed with regard to the way this technology works (Balmford et al. 2014, p.15).
+Once the basic understanding of this technology is developed, the next thing that needs to be done is to have an idea of how this technology can be implemented in some other pest control methods (Balmford et al. 2014, p.15).
+The core essence of this research is whether the push and pull parasite control is going to be effective in the aquatic environment (Balmford et al. 2014, p.15).
+The key method that is being used is how the technology is going to be implemented at the larval stage (Balmford et al. 2014, p.15).
+The problem at the moment is that there is not much innovation with regard to the way maintenance of aquaculture is being done (Balmford et al. 2014, p.15).

-The research is going to look at the fact that how it can be made sure that the push and pull method for the pest control can be done in the aqua culture bodies as well (Lawrence and Block, 2018, p.65).
-To do that, it would be seen what are some of the current prevailing methods that are being used for preservation of the aqua culture (Dosdat et al. 2015, p.84).
-Once that idea is developed, the other phase is going to talk about the fact that how in the long run it can be made sure that the these methods, along with the pest control would also make sure that the overall quality of the water is going to stay the same (Balmford et al. 2014, p.15).
-The idea is to make sure that some new methods are being devised with regards to the better pest control (Phillips and Lardy, 2014, p.404).
-Along with that, how the method can be used in the manner that is economically viable so that the method can be implemented at much larger.
-The other thing that is very important is that how the antibiotic resistance is going to be managed (Balmford et al. 2014, p.15) .
+The research is going to look at the fact that how it can be made sure that the push and pull method for pest control can be done in the aqua culture bodies as well (Lawrence and Block, 2018, p.65).
+To do that, it would be seen what are some of the current prevailing methods that are being used for the preservation of aquaculture (Dosdat et al. 2015, p.84).
+Once that idea is developed, the other phase is going to talk about the fact that how, in the long run, it can be sure that these methods, along with pest control, would also make sure that the overall quality of the water stays the same (Balmford et al. 2014, p.15).
+The idea is to make sure that some new methods are being devised with regard to better pest control (Phillips and Lardy, 2014, p.404).
+Along with that, how the method can be used in a manner that is economically viable so that the method can be implemented at much larger.
+The other thing that is very important is how antibiotic resistance is going to be managed (Balmford et al. 2014, p.15).

-The way it works out, the stem borers and other push and pull parasite control programs contain certain moths (Pretty et al. 2013, p.234).
-What is being done is that repellant intercrop is being used and using that crop, an attractive trap plant is being developed (Pretty et al. 2013, p.234).
+The way it works out, the stem borers and other push-and-pull parasite control programs contain certain moths (Pretty et al. 2013, p.234).
+What is being done is a repellant intercrop is being used, and using that crop, an attractive trap plant is being developed (Pretty et al. 2013, p.234).
 What happens next is that the insects and other harmful compounds are then repelled from the food crop.
-Not only that, during the same time they are also attracted to the trap crop (Pretty et al. 2013, p.234).
+Not only that but at the same time, they are also attracted to the trap crop (Pretty et al. 2013, p.234).
 The basic idea is to ensure that the control of the stem borers is carried out.
 The advantage that they tend to offer is that they also provide quality fodder to the livestock.

-It is a key advantage in terms of the pest management is done (Desrosier and Desrosier, 2017, p.4).
-At the same time, the major concern when using any fertilizer or pest control is that what is going to happen to the level of fertility of the soil (Pretty et al. 2013, p.234) .
-Here there is enough empirical evidence to suggest that the fertility of the soil is not affected due to the way this problem persists most of the times (Ron and Padilla, 2015, p.297).
+It is a key advantage in terms of the pest management done (Desrosier and Desrosier, 2017, p.4).
+At the same time, the major concern when using any fertilizer or pest control is what is going to happen to the level of fertility of the soil (Pretty et al., 2013, p.234).
+Here, there is enough empirical evidence to suggest that the fertility of the soil is not affected due to the way this problem persists most of the time (Ron and Padilla, 2015, p.297).
 Then comes the chemical composition, and what really happens is disodium is that it provides volatile chemicals (Pretty et al. 2013, p.234).
-For instance, the production of the (E)-ß-cymene and E)-4, 8-dimethyl-1, 3, 7-nonatriene is one of the main reasons due to which they repel the whole thing and the stem borer from the moths to the maize is being made.
-Then there is other important consideration about the structure of the grass (Dan et al. 2012, p.115).
-The Napier grass for instance is well known to be octane as well as nominal, naphthalene, 4-allylanisole, eugenol and linalool, attract female moths (‘pull’) to lay eggs.
+For instance, the production of the (E)-ß-cymene and E)-4, 8-dimethyl-1, 3, 7-nonatriene is one of the main reasons due to why they repel the whole thing and the stem borer from the moths to the maize is being made.
+Then, there is another important consideration about the structure of the grass (Dan et al. 2012, p.115).
+The Napier grass, for instance, is well known to be octane as well as nominal, naphthalene, 4-allyl anisole, eugenol and linalool, attracting female moths (‘pull’) to lay eggs.
 On the other hand, the desmodium roots produce chemicals that tend to stimulate Striga seed germination.

-The chemical composition of the germination is going to be 4”,5”-dihydro-5,2′,4′-trihydroxy-5”-isopropenylfurano-(2”,3”;7,6)-isoflavanone, and others which inhibit their attachment to maize roots, such as 4”,5”-dihydro-2′-methoxy-5,4′-dihydroxy-5”-isopropenylfurano-(2”,3”;7,6)-isoflavanone (suicidal germination), and there is a strong likelihood that they are going to reduce the level of toxicity and thus reducing the number of pests that are located in the given are (Cutter and Renwick, 2016, p.3).
-The functionality of the legume is such that they tend to improve the fertility of the soil as well.
-The fertility is being taken care off by making sure that the way nitrogen fixation is supposed to be working out for the said pest treatment method (Pretty et al. 2013, p.234).
-The way chemical works, they tend to cause striga to the maize roots as well as bring about the suicidal germination of the seeds as well that goes a long way towards the extermination of these plants (Coser et al. 2013, p.387).
-Thus their effectiveness during the course of the pest control has already been proven (Pretty et al. 2013, p.234).
+The chemical composition of the germination is going to be 4”,5”-dihydro-5,2′,4′-trihydroxy-5”-isopropenylfurano-(2”,3”;7,6)-isoflavanone, and others which inhibit their attachment to maize roots, such as 4”,5”-dihydro-2′-methoxy-5,4′-dihydroxy-5”-isopropenylfurano-(2”,3”;7,6)-isoflavanone (suicidal germination), and there is a strong likelihood that they are going to reduce the level of toxicity and thus reducing the number of pests that are located in the given area (Cutter and Renwick, 2016, p.3).
+The functionality of the legumes is such that they tend to improve the fertility of the soil as well.
+The fertility is being taken care of by making sure that the way nitrogen fixation is supposed to be working out for the said pest treatment method (Pretty et al. 2013, p.234).
+The way the chemical works, they tend to cause striga to the maize roots as well as bring about the suicidal germination of the seeds as well which goes a long way towards the extermination of these plants (Coser et al. 2013, p.387).
+Thus, their effectiveness during the course of pest control has already been proven (Pretty et al. 2013, p.234).

-The problem is that how it is going to be made sure that the all around pest control and environmental control can be made possible in the current environment.
-At the moment, the biggest concern for the people who are looking after the environment is that the way pollution is happening in the aquaculture (Williams et al. 2012, p.45).
+The problem is how it is going to make sure that all-around pest control and environmental control can be made possible in the current environment.
+At the moment, the biggest concern for the people who are looking after the environment is the way pollution is happening in aquaculture (Williams et al. 2012, p.45).
 As per some estimates, about 90 % production of the aquaculture production is originating from Asia.
 It is not even exempted from the disease problems (Williams et al. 2012, p.45).
-This problem is witnessed due to the extreme lengths on intensification that one gets to see these days (Ramgareeb et al, 2014, p.262).
-The intensification is the culture in which different marine species and large scale international movement is carried out which effects the aquaculture (Saad et al. 2013, p.133).
-Not only that, the large scale international movement that one gets to see these days in terms of the fingerlings and the juveniles is another area where concern is witnessed in terms of the sustainability of aquaculture (Ramgareeb et al, 2014, p.262).
-Thus the core idea of the research is to make sure that whether the push and pull technology is good enough to be used in the aqua culture, and if not what are some of the other methods that are needed to be devised to make sure that better degree of control is witnessed in terms of the aquaculture (Ramgareeb et al, 2014, p.262).
+This problem is witnessed due to the extreme lengths of intensification that one gets to see these days (Ramgareeb et al., 2014, p.262).
+The intensification is the culture in which different marine species and large-scale international movements are carried out, which affects aquaculture (Saad et al. 2013, p.133).
+Not only that, the large-scale international movement that one gets to see these days in terms of the fingerlings and the juveniles is another area where the concern is witnessed in terms of the sustainability of aquaculture (Ramgareeb et al., 2014, p.262).
+Thus, the core idea of the research is to make sure whether the push and pull technology is good enough to be used in aquaculture, and if not, what are some of the other methods that are needed to be devised to make sure that better degree of control is witnessed in terms of the aquaculture (Ramgareeb et al., 2014, p.262).

 Literature Analysis